netesy/Fliq/README.md

 # Fliq - Flutter Rest Client Library

 Fliq is a simple and fluent Flutter library for building Restful clients with a focus on ease of use and readability.
-It provides a clean and concise API for making HTTP requests, supporting features such as hierarchical paths, query parameters, headers, and JSON request encoding.
+It provides a clean and concise API for making HTTP requests, GraphQL queries, supporting features such as hierarchical paths, query parameters, headers, and JSON request encoding.

 ## Getting Started